 Students who fail to maintain satisfactory academic progress and are notified of financial aid suspension may appeal their eligibility to the Financial Aid Appeals Committee.
-The Committee will review the appeals.
+The Financial Aid Director or the FA Committee will review the appeals.
 An appeal should be based on extenuating circumstances as documented by the student.
 The results of the appeal will be sent to the student following the Financial Aid Appeals Committee's consideration and decision.
 Information and forms are available at the Financial Aid Office or online at www.dinecollege.edu.

-NOTE: Students are encouraged to seek other available resources including the Deferred Payment Plan / Payment Options with Dine College pending final approval by the FA Appeal Committee.
+NOTE: Students are encouraged to seek other available resources including the Deferred Payment Plan / Payment Options with Diné College pending final approval by the FA Appeal Committee.